-If you have systolic heart failure, then amlodipine and felodipine are the only calcium channel blockers that should be used.
+If you have systolic heart failure, then amlodipine and felodipine are the only calcium channel blockers you should use.

-Calcium channel blockers are also used to prevent migraine headaches.
+Calcium channel blockers can also prevent migraine headaches.

 How Should I Take Them?

 Calcium channel blockers should be taken with food or milk.
 Follow the label directions on how often to take it.
-The number of doses you take each day, the time allowed between doses, and how long you need to take it will depend on the type of medication prescribed and on your condition.
+The number of doses you take each day, the time allowed between doses, and how long you need to take it will depend on the type of medication your doctor prescribed and why.

 Side effects of calcium channel blockers can include: